 - 2.10.
-Transport operations involving only a small number of shipments of packages of lower potential radiological hazard should have at least a basic programme for the assessment of occupational exposures, while more significant operations (e.g. involving diverse types of radioactive material and with the potential for significant exposures) should have a more comprehensive programme. - 2.11.
-Transport operations that result in low occupational exposures or those organizations that only occasionally transport radioactive material still require the establishment of an RPP in accordance with para.
+Transport operations involving only a small number of shipments of packages of lower potential radiological hazard should have at least a basic programme for the assessment of occupational exposures, while more significant operations (e.g. transport operations involving diverse types of radioactive material and transport operations with the potential for significant exposures) should have a more comprehensive programme. - 2.11.
+Transport operations that result in low occupational exposures or those organizations that only occasionally transport radioactive material still require an RPP, in accordance with para.
 302 of the Transport Regulations.